FBakkensen/bctddflow/.aiwork/tdd-workflow-plan.md

 1. Takes parameters for compiled test app file path (.app file) and container name with defaults from configuration
 2. Uses Get-TDDConfiguration.ps1 to load configuration settings
 3. Uses Common-Functions.ps1 for utility functions
+4. Sets explicit error handling preferences ($ErrorActionPreference = 'Stop')
+5. Verifies the container exists and is running using structured Docker output formats
+6. Verifies the main app is published first (dependency handling)
-4. Uses BcContainerHelper to publish the test app to the container
+7. Uses BcContainerHelper to publish the test app to the container with proper error handling
-5. Verifies the main app is published first (dependency handling)
+8. Uses the specific pattern for Business Central container operations with explicit parameters
-6. Applies publishing settings from the configuration (scope, sync mode, timeout)
+9. Applies publishing settings from the configuration (scope, sync mode, timeout)
-7. Handles errors gracefully with clear error messages
+10. Implements the app publishing workflow based on the provided skeleton code
+11. Returns a strongly-typed [pscustomobject] with publishing results
-8. Provides feedback on successful publishing including app details Include parameter validation and help information.
+12. Provides feedback on successful publishing including app details Include parameter validation and help information.
 ```